 In some myths and legends, as a god of peasants and a chief guardian of cattle, Veles had abilities to effectively protect the herd from wild animals, especially wolves.
 In ancient times, people used to make offerings to Veles, in form of the last bunch of ears, which was called the “Veles beard”.

 He usually appeared as an old man with a long gray beard, but sometimes also as a black goat.
 It was believed that he lived in the center of the inaccessible wetland located in the underground realm of the dead and his throne was at the root of the sacred tree.

-People swore by his name, because he was also a god of law and oaths, art and craft, but at the same time, he practiced magic, trickery, foretelling and supernatural phenomena.
+People swore by his name because he was also a god of law and oaths, art and craft, but at the same time, he practiced magic, trickery, foretelling, and supernatural phenomena.
 He also punishes oath-breakers with diseases, while his brother, god Perun, a ruling god of war, punishes by death in battle.

-Veles is very charismatic god but so is his brother and eternal opponent, Perun, the supreme god of the Slavic Pantheon as well.
+Veles is a very charismatic god but so is his brother and eternal opponent, Perun, the supreme god of the Slavic Pantheon as well.

 The god’s name “Perun” is associated with thunder (in Polish: piorun) and other attributes such as hail, rain, honor, masculinity, mountain, horse, fire, stone, and later metal weapons (hammer, ax, arrow).

-Another his attribute of great importance is oak, which is widely regarded as the sacred Slavic tree - the focal point of the axis mundi - the axis of the world.
+His other attribute of great importance is oak, which is widely regarded as the sacred Slavic tree - the focal point of the axis mundi - the axis of the world.